arham-kk/gemini-2-bookgen/README.md

 3. **Set up your API key:**

-    *   Create a file named `.env` in the root directory of the project.
    *    Add your Gemini API key to the `.env` file in the following format:

         ```
         GEMINI_API_KEY=your_api_key_here